Anarchist Black Cross: Later years

 During the 1960s, the Anarchist Black Cross was reformed in Britain by Stuart Christie and Albert Meltzer with a focus on providing aid for anarchist prisoners in Francisco Franco's Spain.
 The reason for this was Christie's experience of the Spanish State's jail and the importance of receiving food parcels.
 At that time there were no international groups acting for Spanish anarchist and Resistance prisoners.
 The first action of the re-activated group was to bring Miguel García García, whom Christie met in prison, out of Spain on his release.
-He went on to act as the group's International secretary, working for the release of others.
+Christie went on to act as the group's International secretary, working for the release of others.
 The group's bulletin became a newspaper—Black Flag—strongly allied with the anarchist tradition of revolutionary class conflict.

 Several small American chapters merged in 1995 to form the Anarchist Black Cross Federation and unify their tactics for supporting political prisoners.
 A parallel organization, the Anarchist Black Cross Network, was formed in 2001 to pursue prison issues more generally, with looser conditions for membership.

 Anarchists contributed to the campaign to free Mumia Abu-Jamal, the jailed journalist and former Black Panther.

+In early 2024, Russian authorities designated the Anarchist Black Cross Federation as an "undesirable organization".